EribertoPerez/OsTicket/osticket-prereqs.md

 </p>
 <br />
 <p>
-Next, we'll download OsTicket and extract the 'upload' folder into the 'c:\inetpub\wwwroot' folder and rename it 'osTicket' with no spaces.
+8) Download OsTicket and extract the 'upload' folder into the 'c:\inetpub\wwwroot' folder and rename it 'osTicket' with no spaces.
 </p>
 <p>
 <img src="https://github.com/EribertoPerez/OsTicket/assets/34051119/3cce9694-20af-4644-a5d2-1034caef8f9e" height="400" width="900">